nabbi24/python-django2-tutorials/README.md

 1. Ref: Deacticate

-    When you want to deactivate, just run the below command:
+    When you want to deactivate it, just run the below command:

     ```
     deactivate